aleph2c/miros-rabbitmq/docs/_sources/recipes.rst.txt

      sed -r 's/'$(echo -e "\033")'\[[0-9]{1,2}(;([0-9]{1,2})?)?[mK]//g' | \
      tee log.txt grep -F [+s] log.txt | grep <name>

-Or, just don't turn on color when you enable the snoop trace in your code:
+Or, turn the colour off when you enable the snoop trace in your code:

 .. code-block:: python

   nsc.enable_snoop_trace_no_color()
   nsc.start_at(<state_you_want_to_start_at>)

-Then write your trace information to the log.txt without the complexity:
+Then write your trace information to the log.txt without the command-line complexity:

 .. code-block:: python